edanalytics/dbt_synth_data/README.md

 {{ config(post_hook=dbt_synth.get_post_hooks())}}
 ```

-Alternatively, you may try something like
+Alternatively, you may use something like

 ```python
 {{ dbt_synth.table(